Software-Cat/TicTacToeAI/README.md

 # TicTacToeAI

-Tic Tac Toe AI that calculates all possible future outcomes to make the best move.
+A variety of Tic Tac Toe AIs each with different strategies to win.